peol/core-assisted-prescription/docs/deploying.md

 # Deploying the use-case

-This document contains examples and step-by-steps for deployment into different environments.
+Deployment of the use case can be done both to the AWS environments (_to be documented_) and to a Swarm cluster provided by the developer.
+This section contains examples and step-by-steps for deployment into such different environments.

 ## Prerequisites